-Many software companies now offer integrated payments options.
-Integrated payments are not full merchant accounts, but work for online payment processing.
+Many software platforms now offer integrated payments options.
+Integrated payments are not full merchant accounts but work for online payment processing.
 This option generally makes it much easier to setup and begin processing, and they don’t require that companies maintain hardware or gateways.
-There are typically no monthly or start-up fees with integrated payments and users pay only transaction based fees.
+There are typically no monthly or start-up fees with integrated payments, and users pay only transaction-based fees.
 This makes it easy to budget – though the rates will be higher to cover the full cost of taking payments.

 PCI Compliance is Key to Credit Card Processing

 Regardless of the method you decide to accept credit cards, be sure that your payment processing provider is PCI compliant.
 Never heard of PCI compliance?
 The Payment Card Industry (PCI) Data Security Standard is a worldwide standard for payment card and consumer financial data protection.
-PCI is a set of rules and regulations put in place to safeguard your constituent or client credit card data.
+PCI is a set of rules and regulations to safeguard your constituent or client’s credit card data.

 Conclusions: Credit Card Processing for Businesses

 Regardless of your business or mission, there is a credit card processing solution that is right for your needs.
 And no, a merchant account isn’t free, but it does open a huge opportunity for you to expand your sales by accepting debit and credit cards.
-Now, you just need to find the right merchant account partner.
-DoJiggy Merchant Services provides payment processing solutions for your business when and where you need it.
-Whether that’s at your retail store, your online shop or fundraising website, at a fundraising event or client call…we’ve got a credit card processing solution for you.
+Now, you just need to find the right merchant partner.
+Whether that’s at your retail store, fundraising website, or special event, we’ve got a credit card processing solution for you.